Reliable Fine-Grained Evaluation of Natural Language Math Proofs: A Systematic Study of Evaluator Designs

-\paragraph{Ensembling helps.} For ensembling, we aggregate five independent \textsc{o3} evaluation runs under \CtxBoth{}, with results reported in Table~\ref{tab:aggregation}.
+\paragraph{Ensembling helps.} For ensembling, we aggregate five independent \textsc{o3} evaluation runs under \CtxBoth{}, with results reported in~\autoref{tab:aggregation}.
 Compared to the best single run, averaging all runs reduces RMSE by $\sim$0.06 (1.225$\to$1.169) and improves rank agreement (Kendall-$\tau$ from 0.540 to 0.578).
 Median aggregation delivers the lowest MAE and highest WTA$_{\le1}$, and Majority matches that MAE while giving the smallest bias.
-Bolded cells in Table~\ref{tab:aggregation} mark these optima.

-Although the absolute performance gains may appear modest, the key advantage of ensembling is variance reduction: single-pass evaluators, even with rich context, can exhibit high variance, whereas ensembling substantially mitigates it.
+Bolded cells in~\autoref{tab:aggregation} mark these optima.
+Although absolute performance gain seems modest, one advantage of ensembling is reducing variance: single-pass evaluators, even with richer context, have high variance, whereas ensembling mitigates it.

 \paragraph{Staged pipelines {\em may} improve weaker models, but not stronger ones.} For staged pipelines, Tables~\ref{tab:two_step_workflow_full} and~\ref{tab:three_stage_workflow_full} present results for two designs: Two-step (Binary+Errors $\rightarrow$ Fine-Grained) and Three-stage (Evaluate $\rightarrow$ Reflect $\rightarrow$ Verdict), respectively.
 For both, we include \textsc{o3}- and \textsc{o4-mini}-based evaluators.